Insight

 On Thursday, August 28th, Deepinsight had the pleasure of hosting the launch of the government's first roadmap for the technology industry.
 The launch brought together politicians, business leaders, and the press to discuss how Norway can become a global digital winner.

 Deepinsight CEO Olav Willumsen Haugå had the opportunity to speak on behalf of the Norwegian technology industry and Deepinsight.
-He highlighted Norway's unique position to become a world leader in the use of AI in the public sector: “This roadmap clearly shows that Norway wants to be a global leader in health technology and AI.
-"We look forward to contributing to realizing these ambitions – both in Norway and internationally,” said Olav.
+He highlighted Norway's unique position to become world-leading in the use of AI in the public sector: «This roadmap clearly shows that Norway wants to be a global leader in health technology and AI.
+We look forward to helping turn these ambitions into reality – both in Norway and internationally,» said Olav.

 Access to talent